munificent/craftinginterpreters/book/closures.md

 ```

 But if you run it right now... who knows what it does?
 At runtime, it will end
-up reading from a stack slot that longer contains the closed-over variable.
-Like
+up reading from a stack slot that no longer contains the closed-over variable.
-I've mention a few times, the crux of the issue is that variables in closures
+Like I've mention a few times, the crux of the issue is that variables in
-don't have stack semantics.
-That means we've got to hoist them off the stack
+closures don't have stack semantics.
+That means we've got to hoist them off the
-when the function where they were declared returns.
-This final section of the
+stack when the function where they were declared returns.
+This final section of
-chapter does that.
+the chapter does that.

 ### Values and variables

 Before we get to writing code, I want to dig into an important semantic point.
 Does a closure close over a *value* or a *variable?* This isn't purely an <span
-name="academic">academic</span> question, and I'm not just splitting hairs.
+name="academic">academic</span> question.
+I'm not just splitting hairs.
 Consider:

 <aside name="academic">